Fictions of Consumption|

 ||Fulfills a Major Requirement for: (FGSS)

 Our fictions include literary, theoretical, historical, sociological, and cinematic texts by authors including Edith Wharton, Oscar Wilde, Michel Foucault, Sigmund Freud, Henry Mayhew, and King Vidor.
-We are studying films (THE CROWD, EASTER PARADE) both because Hollywood movies have been a significant forum for the display of clothing and other commodities and to investigate what film spectatorship has in common with the sort of visual experience first promoted by the department store.
+We are studying films (THE CROWD, EASTER PARADE) both because Hollywood movies have been a significant forum for the display of clothing and other commodities and to consider what watching movies has in common with the sort of visual experience first promoted by the department store.

 |Examinations and Assignments: |

-Two 5-page papers, one 8-10-page paper, and weekly short response papers.
+Two 5-page papers, one 10-page paper, weekly short response papers and entries in a ┐shopping journal.┐

 |Drop/Add Enrollment Requests|